-Following the tradition, the message of the Jukola relay will read by the winning team on Hiidenkivi at the festival stage after the finish.
+Following the tradition, the message of the Jukola relay will be read after the finish of the winning team.

 Returning of the Maps

-The maps of both relays can be collected from 9:30 on Sunday, June 16th 2019.
+The maps of both relays can be collected from 9:30 on Sunday, June 21st August from Competition Info.
 The team material of each club’s first team includes a coupon against which the club or the team can redeem their maps.

 Teams requesting the maps to be sent by mail will need to submit a postal address in advance and pay a 10 € fee.
 An additional postal fee will be added to the list price for large and international deliveries.

-Competition guidelines along with potential changes will be published on the competition info board and on the Kangasala-Jukola website.
+Competition instructions along with potential changes will be published on the competition info board and on the Napapiiri-Jukola website.